anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **John 11.1-45** is the raising of Lazarus, which looks ahead to Jesus' death and resurrection. **Ezekiel 37.1-14** is about God's breath (spirit) bringing dry bones to life. **Psalm 130** is about waiting for redemption: 'Out of the depths have I cried to you, O Lord'. **Romans 8.6-11** is about God giving life to mortal bodies through his Spirit.
+* **John 11.1-45** is the raising of Lazarus, which looks ahead to Jesus' death and resurrection (and is related to baptism). **Ezekiel 37.1-14** is about God's breath (spirit) bringing dry bones to life. **Psalm 130** is about waiting for redemption: 'Out of the depths have I cried to you, O Lord'. **Romans 8.6-11** is about God giving life to mortal bodies through his Spirit.

 ## Palm Sunday